hkbakke/fwgen/README.rst

     pip3 install <build>.whl

-By default fwgen will give an error if a config file is missing.
+By default fwgen will give an error if the config file is missing.
 This is by design to prevent accidental application of the very restrictive default firewall settings, which basically only allows host internal traffic.

 To finish up you should do the following: